Things I will miss.

 This is a short list, in no particular order, of activities and actions that I can no longer do but would love to.
 You only miss it when it’s gone.

-- Jumping up and down.
+Jumping up and down.

-- I can’t even jump an inch any more, dancing g is out of the question.
+- I can’t even jump an inch any more, dancing is out of the question.
 Even standing for a prolonged amount of time is becoming a challenge

-- Running for the bus.
-Yes really.
-I would love to be able run full stop.
+- Yes really.
+I would love to be able to run full stop.

-- Play football with my son.
-A total and profound regret that I will never totally get over.
+- A total and profound regret that I will never totally get over.
 There is a feeling of guilt there as well.
 I am so sorry, son, about that.

-- Days out at the beach.
-My wheelchair won’t work on sand.
+- My wheelchair won’t work on sand.
 I can’t walk on sand.
 That activity has now been closed off.

-Things I can still do (as of February 1st 2023)
+Things I can still do (as of February 1st 2026)

 - I can still drive.

--I have an automatic which is easier.
+- I have an automatic which is easier.

 - I can still travel.

 - In my experience airlines and airports are extremely helpful with disabled passengers.
+Update: Emirates were a nightmare.
+Don't use them if you are disabled.
+Others I have travelled with: BA, Virgin, Icelandair, SAS, KLM all fantastic.

 - I can still talk normally.